welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-09-15-ICPC-Practice-Contest-Log.md

 ### To Improve:
 1. Improve problem allocation.
 J would have been solved faster if I had taken it and H would have been solved faster if Y had taken it.
 2. Don't stress test until you've stared at the code for a while (~5 minutes).
 3. Don't switch off your brain while implementing solutions.
 Consciously analyze your code on the go.
-I guess I should I spend some time implementing solutions to CF problems with tedious implementations from my mindsolve queue.
+I guess I should spend some time implementing solutions to CF problems with tedious implementations from my mindsolve queue.

 ### Performance Rating